thomprl/ibmi_python_rpg_adventures/README.md

 # ibmi_python_rpg_adventures
-Some sample code for IBMi, Python and RPG
+A series of articles on the IBMi, Python and RPG